 \subsection{Embedding Space Alignment}

-Embedding models have garnered significant attention from the Natural Language Processing (NLP) space, with important applications to LLMs and other deep learning techniques.
-Succinctly, embedding models attempt to produce learned dimensional representations of data in some hyperplane.
-Pre-trained embedding models have been employed to map data - words, images, audio files, programs - into vector spaces that encode relational semantics.
+Embedding models attempt to produce learned dimensional representations of data in a hyperplane.
+Pre-trained embedding models map data - text, images, audio, programs - into vector spaces that encode relational semantics.
 Program embedding models have been applied to augment code-classification and auto-completion~\cite{10691715}.
 Similarly, audio embedding models have been considered for speech recognition, music generation, and audio classification~\cite{Ozkaya2020audioCaptioning}.
 Audio embedding models capture acoustic features and temporal dependencies, with different models highlighting different auditory features~\cite{baevski2020wav2vec, cramer2019openl3}.
-The nature of embeddings makes it so that encoded variations may not reflect perceptible differences - certain works have investigated this fact in both audio and program domains~\cite{Elizadle2019CrossModal}.

-Given two embeddings in different vector hyperplanes, one then may inquire about their relationship - this is the aim of embedding space alignment.
-Early alignment methods applied to language and knowledge graphs sought to formally establish linear relationships between these spaces; however, recent efforts on more complex maps have employed unsupervised methods~\cite{Biswas2020EmbeddingAlignment}.
-With the rise of multi-modal LLMs, cross-modal alignment has begun to appear in audio visual domains~\cite{Elizadle2019CrossModal}.
+Given two distinct embedding latent spaces, one may inquire about an alignment mapping relationship.
+Early alignment methods applied to language and knowledge graphs analytically established mappings between these spaces; however, recent efforts on more complex maps have employed unsupervised methods~\cite{Biswas2020EmbeddingAlignment}.
+With the rise of multi-modal LLMs, cross-modal alignment has begun to appear in audiovisual domains~\cite{Elizadle2019CrossModal}.
 Novel works have explored ways of encoding linguistic semantics in audio embeddings, and have even presented joint embedding spaces between the two fields~\cite{devnani2024learningspatiallyawarelanguageaudio, huang2022mulanjointembeddingmusic}.